Varshangalkku Shesham: Home media

 The film started streaming on SonyLIV from 7 June 2024.
-The satellite rights of the film are acquired by Asianet and premiered on 1 September 2024.
+The satellite rights of the film were acquired by Asianet and premiered on 1 September 2024.

 Reception

 Critical reception

-Varshangallku Shesham received mixed reviews from critics as well as audience upon release.
-Divya Nair of Rediff.com rated 3/5 stars and stated "Vineeth Sreenivasan deserves applause for striving to blend the past with the present and revoking your memories."
+Varshangallku Shesham received mixed reviews from critics as well audiences upon release.
+On the review aggregator website Rotten Tomatoes, 72% of 8 critics' reviews are positive, with an average rating of 6.6/10.

+Divya Nair of Rediff.com rated the film 3/5 stars and stated "Vineeth Sreenivasan deserves applause for striving to blend the past with the present and revoking[sic] your memories."
 Writing for The Times of India, Anna Mathews praised the performances of Nivin Pauly and Basil Joseph.
 Writing for Hindustan Times, Latha Srinivasan praised the performances of the cast and Vineeth Srinivasan's direction as earnest, but felt the film was lengthy and melodramatic.
 Cris of The News Minute praised the film as an ode to cinema and friendship.
-Anandu Suresh of The Indian Express, however, criticised the film's writing and Pranav Mohanlal's acting, yet commended Nivin Pauly's performance.
+Anandu Suresh of The Indian Express, however, criticised the film's writing and Pranav Mohanlal's acting, but commended Nivin Pauly's performance.